PERT Calculator: Three-Point Estimation Formula and Worked Example

-Three-point estimation forces estimators to express the uncertainty in their estimate, not just the best-case number.
+Three-point estimation (PERT) forces estimators to express the uncertainty in their estimate, not just the best-case number.
+Enter your optimistic, most likely, and pessimistic figures below to get the PERT expected value, standard deviation, and a confidence-weighted budget.
 It is the simplest probabilistic estimating technique and the foundation of PERT scheduling.

 The PERT formula